RuPaul's Big Opening: Part 2

-"RuPaul's Big Opening: Part 2" is the second episode of the sixth season of RuPaul's Drag Race.
+"RuPaul's Big Opening: Part 2" is the second episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on March 3, 2014.
-Khloé Kardashian is a guest judge.

-Laganja Estranja wins the episode's mini-challenge, and BenDeLaCreme wins the main challenge.
-Kelly Mantle is eliminated from the competition after placing in the bottom two and losing a lip-sync against Vivacious to "Express Yourself" by Madonna.
+The episode's main challenge tasks the contestants with creating outfits using themed party supplies.
+Khloé Kardashian is a guest judge and Mike Ruiz is a guest photographer for the mini-challenge.
+Bianca Del Rio wins the main challenge.
+Magnolia Crawford is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Darienne Lake to "Turn the Beat Around" (1976) by Vicki Sue Robinson.